-Disclosure: We were given a complimentary 4 night stay in return for an honest review of our Bluestone Adventure.
+Disclosure: We were given a complimentary 4 night stay in return for an honest Bluestone review.
 All photos, thoughts and words are my own.

 The Bluestone National Park Resort is set over 500 acres of amazing Pembrokeshire countryside with some breathtaking views and gorgeous fresh Welsh country air.

 Needless to say the site is pretty big!

 As Bluestone is mostly traffic free, on the first day you drive down to your lodge to unpack and then you’re asked to take your car back up to the car park — where it will stay for the duration of your stay.
 Obviously you have access to it whenever you want and you can drive off the site, at any time, but you aren’t able to drive back into the site, to your lodge, until the day you leave.

 So to get around at Bluestone it’s recommended that you hire the golf buggies or bikes that are available.
 You can also use your legs but it can be a long walk, some of it quite hilly too.

 Quick View of What You'll Find on This Page

 As the road system is one-way, although our lodge looked pretty close to the car park —on the map — because of the road layout it was as far away as it could possibly be!

 We had chosen to hire bikes, which on a sunny day is by far the best way to travel.
 On a rainy day — and it rained heavily for 2 of the 3 days we visited — a golf buggy is probably a better choice! ;)

 I’d recommend looking at the weather report carefully before you go!